Ingham

 Ingham is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Ingham's dwelling structures, as per the latest Census, consisted of 86.5% houses and 13.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 89.5% houses and 10.5% other dwellings.
-Home ownership in Ingham stood at 45.5%, similar to Non-Metro Qld, with the rest being mortgaged (19.8%) or rented (34.6%).
-The median monthly mortgage repayment was $1,083, lower than Non-Metro Qld's average of $1,213 and significantly below the national average of $1,863.
-The median weekly rent in Ingham was recorded at $210, compared to Non-Metro Qld's $202 and substantially below the national figure of $375.
+Ingham's dwelling structures, as per the latest Census, consisted of 86.5% houses and 13.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Ingham stood at 45.5%, with mortgaged dwellings at 19.8% and rented ones at 34.6%.
+The median monthly mortgage repayment was $1,083, below Non-Metro Qld's average of $1,655.
+The median weekly rent figure in Ingham was $210, compared to Non-Metro Qld's $345.
+Nationally, Ingham's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing